 The current system of devolution in the UK was introduced by the Blair Government in the late 1990s.
 It involved the creation of new legislative and executive institutions in Scotland, Wales and Northern Ireland, and the conferral upon them of law-making and administrative powers.
 A key purpose of devolution is to enable parts of the

-My series of 1,000 words posts sets out to explain key public law principles concisely and accessibly.
+My series of 1,000 words posts sets out to explain key public law principles and issues concisely and accessibly.
 It’s aimed primarily at law students, but may be of interest to others who are new to the subject.

 That the United Kingdom’s Parliament is sovereign is a — perhaps the — fundamental principle of British constitutional law.
 Yet the supremacy of European Union law — meaning that it takes priority over conflicting laws enacted by individual Member States — is a basic principle of the EU’s legal system.
 These two propositions appear to stand